Course Motivation .

 The Brochure of the Course can be found below

-A Facebook page dedicated to the Antennas Synthesis Course is available here.
+A Facebook page dedicated to the course, with news and updates is available here

 Accommodation is not included in the course fee.